foundriesio/docs/source/index.rst

    BasicIoTGateway/index

-End-to-end Opensource IoT Demonstrations Systems
+End-to-end Open Source IoT Demonstration Systems
 ------------------------------------------------

 :ref:`iotfoundry-top` shows you how to combine the Zephyr microPlatform